ruggeromontesi/exercise/README.md

 System is "pre-loaded" with two users with id 1 and 2.
 Response returns the id of the account created.
 Note it as you will need this id to perform all operations below

-# how to deposit/ withdraw money
+# How to deposit/ withdraw money
 Use POST method  http://localhost:8080/swagger-ui/index.html#/account-controller/executeTransaction.
 Specify :
 * accountId,